Cosmovitral

 The Cosmovitral is a stained glass mural and botanical garden located in Toluca, Mexico.
 The building takes its name from the mural which is set in the building's huge windows that surround the building and in the ceiling.
 The building originally was constructed in 1910 as the 16 de Septiembre Market.
 It was not until 1975 when the first female Mayor of Toluca, Yolanda Sentíes, had the 16 de Septiembre Market reallocated and successfully gauged enough social and political support to transform the building into a space for art.
 The Cosmovitral was designed by the notable local artisan Leopoldo Flores.

 History

-The 16 de Septembre Market
+The 16 de Septiembre Market

-The building began as the 16th de Septembre Market.
+The building began as the 16th de Septiembre Market.
 It was constructed between 1909 and 1910 with the aim of opening it for the centennial of Mexico's independence.
 It was the first permanent market built in the city.
 The building is Art Nouveau designed by engineer Manuel Arratia, with the metalwork done by Fundidora y Aceros Monterrey.
 The building covers a half hectare and only the bottom third is of concrete.
 The upper two thirds and the roof are made of metal and glass.
 The design of the building resembles a train station.
 The market was the most important in Toluca.
 On Fridays, this market would be surrounded by a tianguis, or flea market that would block many of the roads around it.
 The building was closed as a market in 1975.